pousse-cafe/pousse-cafe.github.io/documentation.md

 required.
 In other words, put as many message listeners in Factories, Aggregate Roots and Repositories as possible.
 Explicit Domain Processes are kept for the very rare cases where this approach is not possible.

+### Enrich Listeners Description

+A message listener may be annotation with `ProducesEvent` annotation.
+This annotation tells which type of Domain Event is emitted by the message listener upon execution and if the emission is optional or not.
+Putting this annotation on the listener enables a check by the Runtime that expected events are indeed emitted.
+If it is not the case, the execution of the listener fails and an exception is thrown, allowing to detect early the issue.

+This feature is particularly interesting when [testing the model](#test-your-model) but is also used to [generate model's documentation](#generating-ddd-documentation).

 ## Run your model

 The definitions and implementations of Aggregates and Services of a given Domain Model are grouped in a ``Bundle``.